 Lavender needs well-drained, alkaline soil, full sun and limited organic matter added to the bed.
-To increase the pH level and increase alkalinity add a small amount of lime around the base of the plants, or dig wood ash into the garden.
+Use a soil pH tester to determine if your soil is alkaline.
+To increase the pH level and increase alkalinity, add a small amount of lime around the base of the plants, or dig wood ash into the garden.
 Amend clay soil to allow for good drainage.
 Lavender is a drought-tolerant plant and the addition of mulches can increase dampness and promote fungal disease.

 Rooting New Plants

-Lavender does not suffer from many pests or diseases, but can be susceptible to soil disease if water is permitted to stand around the plants; do not over water.
+Lavender doesn't suffer from many pests or diseases, but it can be susceptible to soil disease if water stands around the plants.
+Don't over water your lavender.
 Water new plantings once or twice a week until established, and mature plants every two to three weeks until buds begin to form, then once or twice a week until plants are harvested.